ccibeekeoc42/AutogradEngine/README.md

   title="Optional title"
   style="display: inline-block; align: center; margin: 0 auto; max-width: 200px">
 </p>

+Then we can proceed to building an entire neural network (network of neurons).
+A layer is a collection of neurons that all recieve the same inputs and a Multi Layered Perceptron (MLP) can have as many layers as desired.

 ### How to Use This Repo

 - Start with this `README.md` file.